Optimization of stochastic lossy transport networks and applications to power grids: Numerical examples

 The fact that a load-sharing factor is non-negative means that the corresponding node absorbs part of power excess (if $\sum_{i=1}^n \o_i>0$) and balance out shortages (if $\sum_{i=1}^n \o_i<0$).
-In most of the related work in primary response mechanisms and autonomous generation controls for power grids, the load-sharing coefficients (often called \textit{participation factors}) are in fact taken to be non-negative, i.e.,~$\a_v \geq 0$ for all $v \in B$.
-This assumption tacitly implies that all the controllable generators and storage have ``coordinated'' actions, in the sense that they either all increase or all decrease their power output.
+In most of the related work in primary response mechanisms and automatic generation controls for power grids, the participation factors (that our load-sharing factors generalize) are in fact taken to be non-negative, i.e.,~$\a_v \geq 0$ for all $v \in B$.
+This assumption tacitly implies that all the controllable generators and storage have ``coordinated'' actions, i.e., they either all increase or all decrease their power output.

 In our formulation of the optimization problems~\eqref{eq:optk} and~\eqref{eq:opt} we do not make such an assumption and load-sharing factors can also be negative, as long as the condition~\eqref{eq:asum} is met.
-This is crucial as for certain covariance structures of the load fluctuations (especially when there are strong negative correlations) it is optimal to have negative load-sharing coefficients in some nodes: we illustrate this fact for a small network illustrated in Figure~\ref{fig:smallnetwork}.
+This is crucial as for certain covariance structures of the load fluctuations (especially when there are strong negative correlations) it is optimal to have negative load-sharing factors in some nodes: we illustrate this fact for a small network illustrated in Figure~\ref{fig:smallnetwork}.

 \FloatBarrier Table~\ref{tab:negative} below lists the optimal load-sharing factors $\a^*$ corresponding to different set of controllable loads in the network in Figure~\ref{fig:smallnetwork} where the load fluctuations covariance structure is assumed to be